novillo-cs/apcsa/content/info.md

 **Labs:** Lab assignments will be penalized 10% per day for each day they are late.
 After 5 days, late labs will no longer be accepted and no credit will be given.

+# Dropped Grades or Extra Credit:

+All grades earned in this course will count toward your final average, no assignments, quizzes, or exams will be dropped.
+Additionally, extra credit opportunities will not be offered.
+This policy is designed to encourage consistent effort throughout the semester and to ensure that your final grade accurately reflects your overall performance and understanding of the material.
+If you are struggling with an assignment or concept, I encourage you to seek help early rather than hope a low grade will be removed later.
+Your success in this class depends on staying engaged and putting forth your best effort on every assignment.

 # Missed Exam/Quiz